honghongie/bigdata-assignments/assignment5/assignment5.md

 ####

 ###
-2. How would you fix it?
+2.How would you fix it?
 You don't need to actually implement the solution; just outline the design of both the indexer and retrieval engine that would overcome the scalability issues in the previous question.

 ###